 "Will you stop smirking and help me?!" the girl squawked.
 "Like, NOW?"

 Billy sighed.
-He seriously hoped he'd get some brownie points with his karma for what he was about to do.
+He seriously hoped he'd get some brownie points with the higher powers for what he was about to do.

 "Christ – all right, fine, I'll help you out.
 Happy now?"